Nature walks for wellbeing.

 “Each visit we can add any new things to our karakia that we have seen or experienced on our walks such as a pukeko, tree or harakeke (flax).”

-“We feel very blessed to have this beautiful karakia that Teoti has put together especially for us and from what he knows of our children based on his previous experience blessing our Te Whare Tama at kindergarten.”
+“We feel very blessed to have this beautiful karakia that Teoti has put together especially for us and from what he knows of our children from his previous experience blessing our Te Whare Tama at kindergarten.”

 Head Office, 43 Birmingham Drive, Middleton, Christchurch 8024